America at war! (1941– ) (Part 1)

 • The Treasury is attempting to force Congress to accept an excess profits proposal that was rejected last year.

-Unless immediate steps are taken to establish harmony, some Congressional leaders fear, the projected $9 billion revenue bill will be a more complex hodgepodge than any previous tax legislation.
+Unless immediate steps are taken to establish harmony, some congressional leaders fear, the projected nine-billion-dollar revenue bill will be a more complex hodgepodge than any previous tax legislation.

-Chairman Robert L. Doughton (D-NC) of the Ways and Means Committee and Chairman Walter F. George (D-GA) of the Senate Finance Committee were reported to have flatly informed Secretary of the Treasury Henry Morgenthau Jr. at a preliminary conference that they would not consider extension of Social Security taxes as part of the regular revenue bill.
+Chairman Robert L. Doughton, D-North Carolina, of the Ways and Means Committee and Chairman Walter F. George, D-Georgia, of the Senate Finance Committee were reported to have flatly informed Secretary of the Treasury Henry Morgenthau Jr. at a preliminary conference that they would not consider extension of Social Security taxes as part of the regular revenue bill.

 Treasury officials and bipartisan fiscal leaders of Congress are to meet again Monday in an attempt to reach agreement on a war tax program before it is made public by the House Ways and Means Committee.